 Regional Water Quantity in Canadian Rivers

-Canada's five major river basins can be divided into 11 major drainage areas and 25 drainage regions.
+Canada's land mass can be divided into 11 major drainage areas and 25 drainage regions.
 The drainage regions are large and generally named for the major river or lake systems in Canada.
-Natural changes in temperature, rainfall and snowfall each year affect the water quantity in a river for that year.
+Changes in temperature, rainfall and snowfall each year affect the water quantity in a river for that year.

 - Water Survey of Canada